Butterfly-jh001/test/README.md

 This Chrome extension is a tool that quickly summarizes webpage content.
 It utilizes AI to easily summarize content from desired webpages and provides a conversational interface through a side panel.

 ### Key Features
-- Webpage summarization via context menu (General Summary) (2025-08-13)
+- Webpage summarization via context menu (General Summary) (August 13, 2025)
-- Markdown rendering for summarized content (2025-08-13)
+- Markdown rendering for summarized content (August 13, 2025)
 - Conversational interface using side panel
 - Personalized webpage content summarization